floe/backscrub/README.md

 **Deprecated**: Another option to build everything is to run `make` in the root directory of the repository.
 While this will download and build all dependencies, it comes with a few drawbacks like missing support for XNNPACK.
 Also this might break with newer versions of Tensorflow Lite as upstream support for this option has been removed.
 Use at you own risk.

+When working on the code be sure to keep the code style aligned with the existing code base.
+A good starting point for this is using `astyle` with a command like this: `astyle -K -xU -p -xg -f -xb -t4 -r 'app/*.cc' 'app/*.h' 'lib/*.cc' 'lib/*.h' 'videoio/*.cc' 'videoio/*.h'`.

 ## Usage

 First, load the v4l2loopback module (extra settings needed to make Chrome work):